Italian poultry worker tests positive for avian flu

 So far, outbreaks of the influenza among poultry have been found at four locations, the ministry said.

-They include two egg-producing farms, totalling a population of roughly 700,000 laying hens.
+They include two egg-producing farms, totaling a population of roughly 700,000 laying hens.